rust-stuco/lectures/week4/slides.md

 # Hash Map Entries

-To insert a value if the key does not already exist, you can use the `Entry` method `or_insert`.
+To insert a value if the key does not already exist, you can use the `Entry` API and the method `or_insert`.

 ```rust
 let mut scores = HashMap::new();